Project: Qhronology (https://github.com/lgbishop/qhronology)

 reverse = False if reverse is None else reverse

-matrix = densify(extract_matrix(matrix))
+matrix = densify(extract_representation(matrix))

 num_systems = count_systems(matrix, dim)